devtks/devtks.github.io/_posts/2019-08-09-GitFlowzureDevops.md

 As mentioned earlier Git is a distributed source code repository

-For now `develop` is only on your local machine.
+For now, `develop` is only on your local machine.
 That's why we can't see it on the remote yet.
 It needs to be pushed.

 On GitKraken you can see what is on remote and what is on local by checking little icon.
 Little computer is where local is and the DevOps team logo is where remote is.

-On the screenshot bellow I need to push my local to remote if I want to init the `develop` branch.
+On the screenshot bellow, I need to push my local to remote if I want to init the `develop` branch.

 And that's the beauty of Git.
 You can do as many checking you want locally before sharing it with the rest of the team.

 ![](/img/gitflow-azuredvops/local-vs-remote.PNG)

-First you need to `checkout` the development for Git to point to this branch.
+First, you need to `checkout` the development for Git to point to this branch.

-Normally with command line it would be done by
+Normally with command line, it would be done by

 ```
 git checkout develop